House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Black Cherry Tree

 The Prairie State is known for its forests, farmlands, forests, and hills.
 If you’re familiar with Illinois or have simply driven through the state, you know that there are countless trees everywhere you look.
-Over 250 tree species can be found in Illinois, including those that are native and introduced.
+Over 250 species can be found in Illinois, including native and introduced trees.
 Over 75% of the state’s wildlife make their homes in these trees, with over 120 bird species nesting in Illinois’ forests.

 trees & plants divider